Best Leg Workouts At The Gym

 1. Stand up straight with your feet together.

-2. Take a big step out to your right and shift your weight over your right knee.
-Bend your right knee as you sink into a single leg squat.
+2. Take a big step out to your right and shift your weight over your right hip.
+Bend your right knee as you sink into a single-leg squat.
 Make sure to keep your left leg straight and on the ground for support.

 3. When you're as low as you can comfortably go, pause, then push through your right leg to stand upright and bring your right leg back to center.